Who Can Call?

 What can I expect when I call?

-A safe space to speak about your bereavement experience and how this has been impacted by the COVID-19 pandemic and restrictions.
+A safe space to speak about your bereavement experience.
 We will do our best to acknowledge, support and provide information that might help including information on practical supports.

 What about children?

 The support line is for adults.
 Barnardos provide a Children’s Bereavement Helpline Service (01) 4732110 which is available from 10am-12pm Monday to Thursday.